-We went for an egg coffee and a egg chocolate both hot.
+We went for an egg coffee and an egg chocolate, both hot.

 We didn’t know what to expect as egg coffee sounds a little disgusting doesn’t it but boy were we mistaken.

-It’s absolutely delicious with just the right mix off coffee and egg with a wonderful silky smooth cream froth on the top.
+It’s absolutely delicious with just the right mix of coffee and egg and a wonderful silky smooth creamy froth on the top.

 The egg chocolate is also wonderful and being more to Sue and Annabel’s taste as they don’t like coffee at all.